 The mechanical press is a press machine has mechanical connections between the power source and the main press piston or ram.
 One of the main power sources used in industry for a mechanical press is a flywheel and clutch system.
 The main press ram connects to a plate, often called the slide plate or simply the slide.
-When the clutch and flywheel system is engaged, power transfers to the main ram and the slide plate.
-There is also a bottom press plate that is called the bolster plate or simply the bolster.
+When you engage the clutch and flywheel system, it transfers power to the main ram and the slide plate.
+The press also has a bottom plate, called the bolster plate or simply the bolster.

-A die set made of top and bottom components are respectively attached to the slide and the bolster and typically are very specific to the customer’s application.
+Attach a die set, made of top and bottom components, to the slide and the bolster respectively, and they are typically very specific to the customer’s application.
 Once the operator engages the flywheel clutch system, the top die component closes against the lower one.
 As this happens, the material within the die is formed, drawn, blanked, punched, or notched and this list is not all-inclusive.
 These processes can be carried out alone or in concert with one another and on a wide variety of materials.